BillyDM/awesome-audio-dsp/sections/PLUGIN_APIS.md

  LV2 is a free and open source plugin standard created for use within the Linux ecosystem.
   - Why?: Even though support for it on Mac and Windows is rare, it is used by a lot of Linux software.
 There is also a growing community of music producers using Linux.
   - Why Not?: Lack of support in most major commercial DAWs, and the new CLAP spec pretty much makes this standard obsolete in my opinion.
-  - License: [MIT]
+  - License: [ISC]
   - Platforms: Linux, Mac, Windows (Although support for Mac and Windows is rare.)
-  - Support: Supported by most open-source DAWs, but hardly any commercial DAWs support it (maybe even none of them do).
+  - Support: Supported by most open-source DAWs, but hardly any commercial DAWs support it (namely REAPER, Ardour, Harisson Mixbus, and Zrythm).
   - Distribution - You can distribute open source and close sourced versions of your plugins (and host LV2 plugins) freely without restriction.
   - SDK source: [LV2 SDK](https://gitlab.com/lv2/lv2)
   - [sjaehn's LV2 Tutorial](https://github.com/sjaehn/lv2tutorial) - A nice tutorial on developing LV2 plugins.